Big Deal on Madonna Street: Plot

-The gang soon discover the vacant apartment is occupied by two spinsters and their young, attractive maid, Nicoletta (Carla Gravina).
+The gang soon discovers the vacant apartment is occupied by two spinsters and their young maid, Nicoletta.
 Ladies' man Peppe learns from Nicoletta that the two older women leave the apartment overnight once a week.
 Peppe earns the offer of a tryst with the maid the next time the ladies leave.
 The rest of the group pressures him to accept so they can stage the burglary, but Nicoletta unexpectedly quits her job in a huff, and does not know if the spinsters will make their weekly departure.
 Meanwhile, Cosimo is released from prison.
 As the plan's mastermind, he had demanded a substantial portion of the loot but was rebuffed.
-He vows vengeance on the group by robbing the pawn shop with a gun, which the blasé pawnbroker assumes he wants to hock.
-Deflated, Cosimo leaves, but during a botched purse snatching he is killed by a streetcar.
+He vows vengeance on the group by preemptively robbing the pawn shop at gunpoint, but the blasé pawnbroker assumes Cosimo wants to hock his gun.
+Deflated, Cosimo leaves, but during a botched purse snatching he is hit and killed by a streetcar.

-Mario has fallen for Michele's sister, Carmelina (Claudia Cardinale), and quits the caper in fear of being caught and embarrassing his mother.
+Mario has fallen for Michele's sister, Carmelina, and quits the caper for fear of being caught and embarrassing his mother.
 He vows to pursue a straight life and court Carmelina.
-Tiberio deposits his baby with his wife in prison to participate in the robbery, but runs into the flea market proprietor, who breaks his arm for stealing the movie camera.
-The group's fortunes brighten, however, when the apartment's elderly occupants make their weekly trip after all.
-Re-energized, the gang break into the apartment.
-After a couple of misfortunes, they succeed in breaking through a wall that leads to the apartment's own kitchen; the elderly women had rearranged the furniture, thus disorienting the gang.
+To participate in the robbery, Tiberio deposits his baby with his wife, who is in prison.
+He runs into the flea market proprietor, who breaks his arm for stealing the movie camera.
+The group's fortunes brighten, however, when the apartment's elderly occupants take their weekly trip after all.
+Re-energized, the gang breaks into the apartment and, after some setbacks, succeed in breaking through the wall they think leads to the pawnshop.
+But the wall leads into the apartment's kitchen; the elderly women had rearranged the furniture, thus disorienting the gang.

 Realizing they have little time left until morning, they resignedly gather round the apartment's kitchen table and raid the refrigerator.
 Their repast ends abruptly when ever-starved Capannelle blows up the stove while lighting one of its burners.
 Thwarted, they all straggle homeward, peeling off one by one for streetcars until only Peppe and Capanelle are left.
-Peppe then surprises Capanelle by deciding to find legitimate work.
-The film ends with a newspaper article recounting a robbery by unknown persons who apparently broke into an apartment just to steal pasta with chickpeas.
+Peppe then surprises Capannelle by deciding to find legitimate work.
+A newspaper article later recounts a robbery by unknown persons who apparently broke into an apartment just to steal pasta with chickpeas.